sylt/capsule/README.md

 CAPSULE.
 This might be needed if you have multiple keyboards, and the wrong one is picked.

+# Installing in systemd

+1. Copy `capsule.service` file to `/lib/systemd/system/`.
+2. Try and start to see if it work: `sudo systemctl start capsule`.
+3. Then, enable it by default: `sudo systemctl enable capsule`.
+4. Done.
+At next start-up, capsule will start automatically.

 # Missing functionality

 Lots, but on top of my mind: